gnuton/RagBag/Docs/octave.md

 % saving data to file
 s=eye(10); % let's generate a diagonal matrix save hello.mat s; % saves the matrix to file

+save hello.mat s -ascii % saves the matrix to file in human-readable format

 ````